xaur/decred-news/journal-template.md

 { _Hint: "Ecosystem" is about new units of infrastructure or updates from existing: VSPs, exchanges, wallets, OTC desks, payment processors, investors.
 It is more about user-facing services, businesses, and wider adoption, while Network is more about the backbone.
 Use bullets or paragraphs, whatever looks best._ }

+{ _Find news in these sources:_

-{ _Check https://github.com/decred/dcrwebapi/commits/master for changes to the VSP list._ }
+- https://github.com/decred/dcrwebapi/commits/master (changes to the VSP list)

-{ _Check https://github.com/decred/dcrwebapi/pulls for new VSPs under review._ }
+- https://github.com/decred/dcrwebapi/pulls (new VSPs under review)

-{ _Check #ecosystem room for news._ }

-{ _Check https://github.com/decred/dcrweb/commits/master for added/removed services._ }
+- https://github.com/decred/dcrweb/commits/master (for added/removed services)
+- #general
+- #hw-wallets
+- #trading (exchange listings/elistings/incidents)
+- #ecosystem (ideally should capture all of the above)

+}

 Join our [#ecosystem](https://chat.decred.org/#/room/#ecosystem:decred.org) chat to follow Decred ecosystem updates.